KaotoIO/kaoto.io/content/docs/datamapper/05-xpath-editor/_index.md

 1. **Switch to the Functions tab** in the left palette
 {{< image-sh src="datamapper-xpath-functions.png" text="Browse available XPath functions" >}}

+> [!TIP]
+> You can collapse function categories by clicking the chevron next to the category header.
+This helps you focus on the category you need when browsing through the available functions.
+> {{< image-sh src="datamapper-xpath-functions-collapse.png" text="Click Chevron to collapse" >}}

 2. **Drag the function** you need and drop it into the editor
 {{< image-sh src="datamapper-xpath-functions-dnd.png" text="Drag and drop functions" >}}